rustshop/cargo-deluxe/README.md

 hacks that I keep needing in dev environments and CIs of Rust projects I work with.

+## Status

+This is primarily a private project that supports a couple of dev teams and our projects.
+But as long as this goal is not compromised, and I'm happy to support external users as well as I can.

+It's a direct rewrite of shell scripts that we've been using for more than a year now.

+If you're planning to use it, please expect some rough edges.
+The source code is small and simple.

 ## Installing

 This repo is a standard Rust project, with a Nix flake included.
 If you're thinking about using it, you should know how to handle it already.

+## Debugging

+Set `env RUST_LOG=cargo-deluxe=trace` for some basic logging.

 ## Setting up